Walking to School

 Teach children not to enter the street from between parked cars or from behind bushes or shrubs.
 Darting into the street accounts for a significant number of pedestrian injuries among children ages 9 and under.

-Because drivers have a more difficult time seeing pedestrians, warn children to be extra alert in bad weather.
+Because drivers have a more difficult time seeing pedestrians, warn children to be extra alert, especially in low light conditions or bad weather.

 Be a good role model.
 Children imitate their parents and model their behavior.
 You need to tell them and show them how to be safe pedestrians.